-The Queensland Catholic Schools and Colleges Music Festival (QCMF) is the premier event on Queensland’s Catholic Schools and Colleges annual music and arts calendar and is coordinated by Villanova College at Coorparoo.
-The QCMF is a celebration of all things musical covering a diverse range of genres within the classical and contemporary styles.
-Performers range from six to eighteen years of age and participate in brass, wind, string, percussion, jazz and choral ensembles including a magnificent combination of these in choirs, orchestras and a variety of bands.
+The Queensland Catholic Schools and Colleges Music Festival (QCMF) is the premier event on Queensland’s Catholic Schools and Colleges annual music calendar and is proudly hosted Villanova College (Coorparoo).
+QCMF showcases the very best in music education, covering a diverse range of genres within the classical and contemporary styles.
+Performers range from six to eighteen years of age and participate in brass, wind, string, percussion, jazz and choral ensembles.
+The festival traditionally occurs during the last weekend of the Brisbane Exhibition in August.

 QCMF has evolved significantly over the last 30 years.
 The first festival – conducted in 1991 – attracted a total of 12 schools and colleges delivering 43 ensembles.
 By contrast QCMF 2019 ran for four days across eight separate venues, welcoming 111 schools and colleges from various locations throughout Queensland, interstate and overseas, bringing with them 579 separate ensembles with 14,965 student performances receiving comments from nationally recognised adjudicators.

 QCMF attracts more than 20,000 people annually.
 Its success is a testament to the selfless dedication of the Festivals more than 500 volunteers, innovative management and planning teams and the generosity of its sponsors.